Stirling engine: Theory

+With the ideal, maximally efficient, Stirling engine, for the thermal reservoirs the ratio of the heat in to the heat out is the efficiency of the ideal Carnot cycle.
+This is the Carnot efficiency, which is the ratio of the Kelvin temperatures of the cold to the hot reservoir.
+With the ideal, maximally efficient, Carnot cycle, the isochores (constant volume) are replaced by adiabats (no net heat transfer because no heat transfer).
+For the ideal Stirling cycle, whatever heat enters during the isochoric leg where the temperature increases is totally released during the isochoric leg where the temperature decreases (no net heat transfer).

 The engine is designed so the working gas is generally compressed in the colder portion of the engine and expanded in the hotter portion resulting in a net conversion of heat into work.
 An internal regenerative heat exchanger increases the Stirling engine's thermal efficiency compared to simpler hot air engines lacking this feature.

 The Stirling engine uses the temperature difference between its hot end and cold end to establish a cycle of a fixed mass of gas, heated and expanded, and cooled and compressed, thus converting thermal energy into mechanical energy.
 The greater the temperature difference between the hot and cold sources, the greater the thermal efficiency.
 The maximum theoretical efficiency is equivalent to that of the Carnot cycle, but the efficiency of real engines is less than this value because of friction and other losses.

 Since the Stirling engine is a closed cycle, it contains a fixed mass of gas called the "working fluid", most commonly air, hydrogen or helium.
 In normal operation, the engine is sealed and no gas enters or leaves; no valves are required, unlike other types of piston engines.
 The Stirling engine, like most heat engines, cycles through four main processes: cooling, compression, heating, and expansion.
 This is accomplished by moving the gas back and forth between hot and cold heat exchangers, often with a regenerator between the heater and cooler.
 The hot heat exchanger is in thermal contact with an external heat source, such as a fuel burner, and the cold heat exchanger is in thermal contact with an external heat sink, such as air fins.
 A change in gas temperature causes a corresponding change in gas pressure, while the motion of the piston makes the gas alternately expand and compress.

 The gas follows the behaviour described by the gas laws that describe how a gas's pressure, temperature, and volume are related.
 When the gas is heated, the pressure rises (because it is in a sealed chamber) and this pressure then acts on the power piston to produce a power stroke.
 When the gas is cooled the pressure drops and this drop means that the piston needs to do less work to compress the gas on the return stroke.
 The difference in work between the strokes yields a net positive power output.